If you are an MGED customer considering a solar system for your home, we have important information that you need to know.

-For customers who generate their own electricity using small-scale solar energy systems known as solar arrays, net metering measures both the electricity you buy from MGED and the excess electricity you produce using your own energy system which is sent back through the department’s meter.
-Net metering means that our meter will record both amounts and you will be billed for the “net” amount or difference between what was delivered by MGED and what was sent to MGED.
+If you install a solar array, your system will be connected to your home's electrical panel AND our electric distribution system through the electric meter.
+To make sure that the systems will connect safely and reliabily, our technical staff needs to review & approve the design and final installation before the system can be connected and run through our meter.
+We install a bi-directional meter which measures both the electricity you buy from MGED and the excess electricity sent back through the department’s meter.
+This meter will record both amounts and you will be billed or credited for the value (based on delivery rates) of the “net” amount or difference between what was delivered by MGED and what was sent to MGED.
 We will not meter the total amount produced by your energy system, most of which will be used inside your home.
+Your solar installer should install a separate meter for your solar system.

-To learn more about net metering as an MGED customer read our Guide to Solar Generation & Net Metering.
+To learn more about net metering as an MGED customer and apply, download our Guide to Solar Generation & Net Metering.

 Steps to connect a Solar Array for Net Metering